GST Council Meeting – Real Estate to Get Relief on GST

 If you consider the above discussion, the number of buyers of properties under-construction will increase.
 For every property, people will require a stamp duty and registration.
 Hence, the government can benefit from the charges of registration and stamp duty needed by the buyers and developers.

 In the end, we would like to brief that the GST rate cut on housing properties will be a bold and intelligent move by the Government.
-It is so because this will not just offer benefit to either the buyer or the developer, instead, it will benefit all the three entities- government itself, buyers, and developers.
+It is so because this will not just offer benefit to either the buyer or the developer, instead, it will benefit all the three entities- the government itself, buyers, and developers.
 The rest and the real fact will be out only after the GST council meeting.
 Let’s wait for tomorrow.

 For more information and the latest updates on the rationalization of GST rates on real estate properties, stay connected with Swarit Advisors.